 Zonta Installs New Officers, Names Zontian of the Year

-Zonta Club of Santa Clarita Valley installed Debra Blakely as its new president for 2018-19, honored outgoing President Judy Penman and named super-active club member Darleen Lyons as Zontian of the Year at the group’s annual installation dinner recently at the Oaks Club (formerly the Tournament Players’ Club) in Valencia.
+Zonta Club of Santa Clarita Valley installed Barbara Meyer as its new president for 2019-20, honored outgoing President Debra Blakeley and named super-active club member and three-time club past president Judy Penman as Zontian of the Year at the group’s annual installation dinner recently at the Oaks Club (formerly the Tournament Players’ Club) in Valencia.

-Blakely was installed as Zonta president by Installing Officer Sharon Langenbeck, a Zonta International vice president and two-time recipient of Zonta’s Amelia Earhart Fellowship for women pursuing upper level degrees in aerospace and aeronautics–a member of the local club as well as an international dignitary.
-Blakely chose “Respecting the Past and Building Our Future” as her theme for the upcoming year.
+Meyer was installed as Zonta president by Installing Officer Sharon Langenbeck, a Zonta International president-elect and two-time recipient of Zonta’s Amelia Earhart Fellowship for women pursuing upper level degrees in aerospace and aeronautics–a member of the local club as well as an international dignitary.
+Meyer chose “Let’s just do it!” as her theme for the upcoming year.

 ADVERTISE WITH US

 The holidays are upon us once again, and with the changing of seasons comes a lineup of beautiful autumn events.
 On our cover this month we are pleased to feature the Santa Clarita Ballet Company, with their twenty-fifth production of The Nutcracker Ballet....read more

 The 9th Annual Soroptimist of Greater Santa Clarita Valley (SIGSCV) Fashion Show will be held on Saturday, November 9, at The Canyon Santa Clarita.
 The event kicks off with a boutique that opens at 10:30 a.m. so you can start your holiday shopping off right!
 Boutique...read more